This post is based on a chapter of my PhD thesis. The original is located at:

 Physics at HERA

 Physics contains four fundamental forces: gravity, electromagnetism, strong and weak forces.
 The current understanding of particle physics is embodied in the ‘standard model’, which combines three of these forces in the framework of ‘gauge theories’.
 Quantum Electrodynamics (QED) describes forces between charged particles in terms of photon exchange between them.
-This idea is extended to include the weak force (‘electroweak unification’), mediated by heavy W+, W–, Z0 bosons.
+We extend this idea to include the weak force (‘electroweak unification’), mediated by heavy W+, W–, Z0 bosons.
 Finally, in quantum chromodynamics (QCD), gluons mediate the attraction which binds quarks in hadrons.

-The model is in excellent agreement with experimental results, but contains more than twenty arbitrary parameters which must be adjusted to fit the data.
-It is hoped that as progress is made, this number will be reduced.
-Additionally, further steps towards a ‘grand unified theory’ containing all known forces are hoped for.
+The model is in excellent agreement with experimental results.
+But it contains more than twenty arbitrary parameters which must be adjusted to fit the data.
+We hope that as progress is made, this number will be reduced.
+Additionally, we hope for further steps towards a ‘grand unified theory’ containing all known forces.

 At the moment, the standard model envisages three families of quarks and leptons.
-The quarks are arranged in doublets.
+We arrange the quarks in doublets.
 Bound states of two or three quarks form mesons or baryons respectively.
 For example, two up quarks and a down form a proton.
-Leptons are currently thought to be elementary and are also arranged in doublets as shown in table 1.2.
+We think leptons are elementary and we also arrange them in doublets as shown in the table below.
 Here, heavy fermions are each accompanied by a neutrino.

-The Klein-Gordon (equation 1.1) and Dirac (equation 1.2) equations were devised as relativistic substitutes for the Schrödinger wave equation for fermions and bosons respectively.
+The Klein-Gordon (equation 1.1) and Dirac (equation 1.2) equations are relativistic substitutes for the Schrödinger wave equation for fermions and bosons respectively.

 Quantum mechanics postulates that wave-functions may have arbitrary phase since phases do not influence any observable quantities.
 The requirements that the behavior of particles under the equations is invariant under phase transformations constitutes the powerful ‘gauge principle’.
-In particular, there may be ‘local’ transformations: phase changes dependent on space-time coordinates may be introduced.
-The gauge principle is equivalent to the demand that there should be invariance under the local transformation in equation 1.3.
+In particular, we may make ‘local’ transformations.
+We may introduce phase changes dependent on space-time coordinates.
+The gauge principle states there should be invariance under the local transformation in equation 1.3.

-In QED, these potentials may then be expanded in a perturbation series whose expansion parameter at each order is α, the fine structure constant.
+In QED, we expand these potentials in a perturbation series.
+The expansion parameter at each order is α, the fine structure constant.
 This is small: α = e2/4π = 1/137.
 The expansion allows the computation of amplitudes at a given order of α for scattering processes via consideration of four-vectors for incoming and outgoing particles and matrix elements representing the transition probabilities between initial and final states.

-The amplitudes were represented in diagrammatic form by Feynman.
-A scattering process such as e+e– → e+e– was thus viewed at lowest order as involving exchange of a virtual photon (figure 1.1(a)).
+Feynmann represented the amplitudes in diagrammatic form.
+A scattering process such as e+e– → e+e– involves the exchange of a virtual photon at lowest order (figure 1.1(a)).

 Each part of a diagram for a given process is related to a corresponding term in the amplitude.
 There is a propagator term referring to the internal photon.
-Incoming and outgoing spinors are introduced for external particle lines, and there are polarization vectors for any photons in the initial or final states.
+We introduce incoming and outgoing spinors for external particle lines.
+We use polarisation vectors for any photons in the initial or final states.

 Higher order correction terms in the expansion take the form of additional lines in the diagrams.
 For example, the diagram in figure 1.1(b) allows for the possibility of virtual pair creation in the propagator.
 These corrections proved problematical: the relevant series diverge leading to unphysical infinite cross-sections.

-The solution to this difficulty was found in the idea of renormalization.
+The solution to this difficulty is renormalization.
 The integrals corresponding to loop corrections diverge at high momentum.
 Renormalization involves choosing an energy scale ΛQED above which no contribution to the amplitude will be considered.
 This is equivalent to truncating the perturbation series after a fixed number of terms.
-It emerges that the infinities now cancel at each order: their effects are subsumed into the properties of the particle in question.
+The infinities now cancel at each order.
+Their effects are subsumed into the properties of the particle in question.
 It is not possible ever to measure ‘bare’ charge and mass because of these vacuum polarization effects.

 Renormalized QED has shown remarkable predictive power.
-For example, the magnetic moment μ of the electron is given by equation 1.4
+For example, the magnetic moment μ of the electron is:

 The weak interaction is responsible for β-decay.
 Fermi postulated a point-like process involving a proton becoming a neutron together with the emission of a positron to conserve charge and a neutrino to explain the observed energy spectrum.
-This picture has been modified (it is now based rather on quark transitions) but retains its validity.
+We modified this picture.
+It now focusses on quark transitions.
+But it retains its validity.

-In the framework of gauge theories, forces require a quantum to transmit their effects; intermediate vector bosons were postulated to fill this role.
-These are now known to be charged W+ and W– together with the neutral Z0.
+In the framework of gauge theories, forces require a quantum to transmit their effects.
+Intermediate vector bosons play this role.
+They are the charged W+ and W– together with the neutral Z0.
 These play an analogous part in the weak interaction to that of the photon in QED.

 By the Heisenberg uncertainty principle, the range of a force is related to the inverse mass of its quanta.
 The masses (greater/equal to 80 GeV/c2) of the Ws and Zs show that the range of the weak force is relatively small.
 Further, the propagator term in the cross-section formula depends on M-2W; Z, so the strength of the weak interaction is also comparatively small for low energy processes.